astigmatism/expressjs-ptt-server/README.md

 List of API's:

-POST 	user/	  	 		no auth 	[username, password]		-- creates a user given a username and password GET 	user/				auth 									-- returns something about the logged in user (used for testing mainly so far) DELETE	user/				auth 									-- deletes the currently logged in user
+POST 	account/new	  	 		[username, password]		-- no auth needed, creates a user given a username and password POST 	account/password		[password]					-- change your password GET 	account/											-- returns something about the logged in user (used for testing mainly so far) DELETE	account/											-- deletes your account
+GET 	cards/												-- returns all user cards
+GET 	cards/hand 											-- returns all user cards currently in hand GET 	cards/deck 											-- returns all user cards current NOT in hand (in deck) POST 	cards/move 				[hand, deck]				-- moves cards from user's hand to deck or vise-versa. takes comma delimited list of _ids

+These API's are all consumable from the standpoint of a logged in user.
+Avoid open endpoints which grant things or cheats.
 I've been using POSTMAN for Google Chrome the most during development but you can also try using CURL from the command line: curl -u username:password -X GET localhost:3000/user